Davide011/ML_project_South_African_Heart_Disease/README.md

-Introduction to machine learning and data mining Project
 🧠 South African Heart Disease Data Analysis

 This repository presents an in-depth analysis of the South African Heart Disease dataset, exploring how various risk factors contribute to coronary heart disease (CHD).
 The project combines machine learning, statistical analysis, and data visualization to investigate data structure, correlations, and predictive potential.